VVill-ga/vvill.dev/content/projects/website.md

 My very first domain name might always be my favorite. `.ga` was one of the few TLDs that you could register a *free domain name* from for a long time.
 And it also just so happened to be the first two letters of my last name!
-Unfortunetly (Or fortunetly, I haven't looked into the politics of it), the country of Gabon from which the .ga TLD originated, [experienced a coup](https://en.wikipedia.org/wiki/2023_Gabonese_coup_d%27%C3%A9tat) and took back all of their domains for the country's use.
+Unfortunately (Or fortunately, I haven't looked into the politics of it), the country of Gabon from which the .ga TLD originated, [experienced a coup](https://en.wikipedia.org/wiki/2023_Gabonese_coup_d%27%C3%A9tat) and took back all of their domains for the country's use.
 This lead to my purchase of vvill.dev in August of 2023.